TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 ::::::{prf:remark}
 :label: rem:MatrixOps:MatrixProduct

-The product of a matrix $A$ with itself is only defined if $A$ is an $n \times n$ matrix.
+The product of a matrix $A$ with itself is only defined if $A$ is an $n \times n$-matrix.
 In that case we use the obvious notation

 $$
    A^2 = A\cdot A.